Chennai Beach railway station: Passenger Facilities

 There are two footbridges in the station, one each at the northern and the southern ends of the station, connecting platforms 4 through 8.
 The footbridge at the southern end extends into the Chennai Port, connecting the harbour with the railway station.

 A project to extend one of the footbridges in the station over the Rajaji Salai on the western side was mooted in 2009–2010 at a cost of ₹5.2 million, and the foundation stone was laid in February 2011.
 The extension will be 33 metres long crossing the Rajaji Salai to reach the State Bank of India's new building complex.

 A new reservation centre with ten reservation counters and a huge visitor's hall was built in 2013 from the general funds under the Railway Scheme.
 However, the centre has not yet been opened to public.

-Development
+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.
 In 2013, Chennai Corporation planned larger bus bays outside the station on Rajaji Salai after evicting about 41 shops along the pavement.
 The bus bays were being planned to hold at least three buses at a time, inside the existing bus stop.

-As of 2021, a 4.3-km-long 4th line between Chennai Beach and Egmore (doubling) has been proposed, slated to be completed in a year from land acquisition.
+Ten years later, in 2023, a 4.3-km-long 4th line between Chennai Beach and Egmore (doubling work) has been started; it is slated to be completed in 7 months.